 Farming makes a great part-time job, especially if the whole family can help out.
 If you want to make a little extra money, or you are a work-at-homer, or if the kids want a summer job, being a part time farmer can be very rewarding.

-We bought a used rear-tine Troy-Bilt rototiller from a neighbour for $500;
+We bought a used rear-tine Troy-Bilt rototiller from a neighbour for $500, and used it for 10 years.

 In a similar fashion, we bought our pig hut at a farm auction for $2;